yvelikova/axway-open-docs/content/en/docs/apigtw_devguide/entity_store.md

 {
-"title": "Key Property and Entity Store",
+"title": "Entity Store",
-"linkTitle": "Key Property and Entity Store", "weight":"70",
+"linkTitle": "Entity Store",
+"weight":"70",
 "date": "2019-11-27",
-"description": "Learn about the KPS and ES stores that are used to store policy properties and all configuration data required to run API Gateway."
+"description": "Learn about the Entity Store (ES) and the ES Explorer tool."
 }

-## Key Property Store

-A Key Property Store (KPS) is an external data store of API Gateway policy properties, which is typically read frequently, and seldom written to.
-Using a KPS enables metadata-driven policies, whereby policy configuration is stored in an external data store, and looked up dynamically when policies are executed.

-## Entity Store

 Configuration data for API Gateway is stored in the Entity Store (ES).
 The Entity Store is an XML-based store that holds all configuration data required to run API Gateway.
 It contains policies, filters, certificates, resources, and so on.
 The Entity Store for a group of API Gateways can be found at the following location: